pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/locks/redis/_index.md

 Alternatively, we could use the acquireLock() method, which makes multiple attempts to acquire the lock.
 This class inherits this method from the Lock class, which it extends.

-This method accepts the correlationId, key, timeout, and acquisition timeout as input parameters.
+This method accepts the context, key, timeout, and acquisition timeout as input parameters.
 The following example shows how to use it.

 {{< tabsection >}}
   {{< include "./__code14_node.md" >}}